GrooveServer/GoldWing_Display/README.md

 ## Author

-This code was written by Matthew Neadow on July 11, 2023.
+This code was written by GrooveServer on July 11, 2023.

 ## License